Exam 1 Review Problems

-(d) Describe how you could use a coin to conduct a simulation analysis of whether this result constitutes strong evidence that his racquet spinning process is not equally likely to land with its label facing up or down.
-Provide enough detail that someone else could implement the simulation and draw the appropriate conclusion.
+(d) If you were to carry out a simulation analysis to decide whether this result constitutes strong evidence that his racquet spinning process is not equally likely to land with its label facing up or down, what would you enter in these boxes?

 (g) Check whether the normal approximation (Central Limit Theorem) is valid here.

 (h) Describe what the CLT says about the (approximate) sampling distribution of the sample proportion , assuming that the null hypothesis is true.
 Be sure to describe each of shape, mean, and standard deviation, and to include a rough sketch (but well labeled) of the distribution.

 (i) If the null hypothesis is true, and we repeatedly take samples of 100 spins from this process and calculate the proportion landing with label up, 95% of sample proportions should fall between what two values?